fritzmerwyn/pion_picnic/README.md

 ```C++
 #define iterate_quark
 ```
-is turned ON (not commented).
+is turned ON (not commented out).
 This will generate a file needed for the iteration/extrapolation of the pion.
 Once this file is generated the parameter above can be turned off, unless you want to experiment with the numerics.
 Then you can change the paramters
 ```C++
 #define absciss_points 200